willdahlgreen/nicar2022_qgis2/README.md

 Once you select the Filter option, you should get a popup screen that looks something like this.

 ![The Filter Query Builder in QGIS](screenshots/qgis2_scrn4_filter_query_builder.png)

 This Query Builder is a powerful tool and something experienced QGIS users will often use to query and filter as they explore their data before making a map.

 The `Fields` column essentially displays all the columns in your shapefile data, if it helps to think about a shapefile as an Excel spreadsheet, which you can see if you right click on your layer and click `Open Attribute table` .
 This is the data that comes for each feature in your shapefile layer.

 But you can look at the data that each Field contains directly in this Query Builder.
-As mentioned earlier, what we want to do is filter the counties shapefile so that we are seeing just ‘Orange’ county and disregard all others.
-So we want to find the field with the county names and select Orange county.
+As mentioned earlier, what we want to do is filter the counties shapefile so that we are seeing just ‘Fulton’ county and disregard all others.
+So we want to find the field with the county names and select Fulton county.

 Looking at all the Fields, a safe bet to filter by name would be using the `NAME` column.

-So in our `Fields` column, lets select and double click the `NAME` option.
+In our `Fields` column, lets select and double click the `NAME` option.

 ![Filtering by name](screenshots/qgis2_scrn5_filter_by_name.png)

 So what this does, as you can see above, is that it populates the space where we are meant to write our query with the text `"NAME"`.
 Now if we click on the `All` button just below the `Values` block, it will populate the `Values` section with the name of each of the counties that are included in our shapefile.

 As the text in the block below the title `Provider specific filter expression` is essentially a space for `SQL` statements, we need to have an operator after our `"NAME"`.
 So after name, we should click on the `=` operator.

-So the last step is to find Orange county in our list of county names.
-It looks like the names are in alphabetical order, so we could literally scroll down to find Orange county or we could type it in the values box.
+So the last step is to find Fulton county in our list of county names.
+It looks like the names are in alphabetical order, so we could literally scroll down to find Fulton county or we could type it in the values box.
 Once we have found it, if we double click it, it will populate the query section and our query should be now complete.

 ![Querying shapefile](screenshots/qgis2_scrn6_query_builder_orange_county.png)

 Before you click on OK and run this filter query, you can actually test how many features (in our cases counties) this query will capture and check that this is the result you expected.

 To do this, just click the `Test` button at the bottom left of your Query Builder window.

-This is the reply you should get - which is exactly what we want, that our result is one county, `Orange` county!
+This is the reply you should get - which is exactly what we want, that our result is one county, `Fulton` county!

 ![Testing query](screenshots/qgis2_scrn7_test_filter.png)

-And if we now do press OK in our Query Builder,  our counties layer should now display just Orange county.
+And if we now do press OK in our Query Builder,  our counties layer should now display just Fulton county.

 ![Result following query](screenshots/qgis2_scrn8_orange_county_layer_map.png)